davidscarth/edge-ai-study/code/vk-autotune/README.md

 - `AT_TIMEOUT_MS` (per-candidate timeout, default 600000)
 - `AT_CSV` (path to CSV output)
 - `AT_SMEM_FRAC` (0.5..1.0 safety factor on SMEM, default 1.0)

+### Future for v2
+* Add some workload validation / verification
+* Update defaults to have better selections